Yeshivat Kerem B'Yavneh: History

 Programs within the yeshiva include a Hesder track, a gap-year for overseas students, and a Kollel Rabbanut as well as a Kollel Ledayanut (a Kollel for training of religious court judges).

-The yeshiva had an enrollment of 296 students in 2021, making it the 9th biggest Hesder Yeshiva in Israel. including students from Israel and from overseas, most of whom reside in dormitories on campus.
-Overseas students come mainly from the United States, the United Kingdom, South Africa, and Canada, but also other countries.
+The yeshiva had an enrollment of 296 students in 2021, the 9th most attended Hesder Yeshiva in Israel, with students from Israel and from overseas, most of whom reside in dormitories on campus.
+Most overseas students come from the United States, the United Kingdom, South Africa, and Canada, other countries are also represented.